Age UK Sunderland officially launched the Tree of Life at the Bradbury Centre in November 2013.

 The Tree of Life is a striking glass sculpture that was commissioned from the National Glass Centre, University of Sunderland.
-The Tree of Life graces the wall of the Mary Cowell Room in our Bradbury Centre on Stockton Road, Sunderland.
+The Tree of Life graces the wall of the Mary Cowell Room in our Bradbury Centre.
 It celebrates and perpetuates the long tradition of glassmaking in the city.

 The Tree is also a way of marking event and memories.
 Anyone can buy a leaf of the tree celebrate an event in life such as a milestone wedding anniversary or birthday, to commemorate a special memory or remember the life of an individual.
 Each leaf costs £120 and that price includes the inscription being engraved on the leaf.